SINTEF/dlite/doc/tutorial.md

       }
     ]
 ```
+--> if only one row, then dimension 0
 ### Step 5: Defining the properties
 Now it is time to define the properties of our Entity.
 This is where we can describe what our data signifies.
 As for the dimensions we add the properties as a list of json structures, where each property should have a name, type, desciption, and if relevant, a list of dimension(s) (abbreviated to shape).
 "If relevant" here means that if a property has a dimensionality of zero (i.e., it is a scalar), the `shape` field can be ommited.